“Getting to the airport early” — How early?

-A friend asked me tonight how early she should get to the airport for Thanksgiving weekend.
+A friend asked me tonight how early she should get to the airport as the pandemic eases.
 The short answer?
 Probably earlier than you think.
 Here are eight factors that should go into the decision.
 While the answer for everyone will vary, here are some tips to help you plan your schedule.

 1. How are you getting to the airport?
 If driving, think about the usual travel and getaway holiday traffic.
-Also think about reserving parking in advance; many lots do fill up.
+Also think about reserving parking in advance; many lots fill up early on weekends and holidays.
 (We learned this the hard way once and had to drive around for about 20 minutes to find another lot.)
 If using a shuttle or scheduled ride, book early.
 And if using a service like Uber or Lyft, prepare for surge pricing and perhaps longer waits than normal.

 2. Are you checking a bag?
 If so, add at least a half hour to your estimate.
 Airlines cut off baggage drop-off 45 minutes to an hour in advance.
 That means having the bag in an airline employee’s hands — not being in line.
 Many airlines now have self-tagging baggage machines, which in theory save time … unless you’re behind someone who doesn’t know how to use one.